Archaversine/QIdris/README.md

 This project is a quantum simulator built in Idris 2.
 It is a work in progress and is not yet complete.
 The goal is to build a quantum simulator that can simulate quantum circuits and quantum algorithms with type safety via quantitative type theory.

+## Documentation

+The documentation for this project can be found [here](https://archaversine.github.io/QIdris/)

 ## Example

 ```idris